stumpskyi/QA_portfolio/README.txt

 This repository contains:

-1) My practice code for Test Automation (using Selenium & Pytest) and Python Logic (algorithms, data structures, and error handling).
+1) My practice code for test automation (using Selenium & Pytest) and python logic (algorithms, data structures, and error handling).
-This part is divided into two: UI tests for `saucedemo.com` and standalone Python scripts for backend-like logic.
+This part is divided into two: UI tests for `saucedemo.com` and standalone python scripts for backend-like logic.
-How to Run
+How to run
 1. Install requirements:
     ```bash
     pip install selenium pytest
     ```
-2. Run Selenium Tests:
+2. Run selenium tests:
     ```bash
     pytest
     ```
-3. Run Logic Scripts:
+3. Run logic scripts:
     ```bash
     python inventory_management_system.py
     ```

-2) API Automation (Postman)
+2) API automation (Postman)
 I automated the workflow for the Simple Books API to practice backend testing.
 The collection simulates a real user flow rather than just isolated requests.
 How to Run: